How The Pennsylvania Dutch Turned A Rural Town Into A Snack Food Empire

 If Pennsylvania Dutch heritage is the why of the "Snack Food Capital," Hanover, itself, is the how.
 Unlike the more traditional Amish and Mennonite subsects that populated neighboring Lancaster County, the small farm town of Hanover was populated by industrious Pennsylvania Dutch residents who were eager adopters of mechanization and factory production, according to Muhlhausen.
 By the turn of the 20th century, despite a population of just over 5,000 people, major industrial operations had evolved from a constellation of local businesses producing everything from leather to furniture to bricks.
 As Hanover industrialized, so too did the bakeries and food companies of the 19th century.
 By the 1940s and 1950s, early companies like Olde Tyme Pretzels (today's Snyder's of Hanover) were modernizing production.

-Snyder's mid-century modernization was well timed, closely mirroring a major local transportation innovation: the Pennsylvania Turnpike.
-Until the Turnpike was built, says Weaver, "almost every small town in Pennsylvania had its pretzel baker."
-But once complete, shipping food products to metro areas like Baltimore, Philadelphia and Pittsburgh became more efficient.
-Hanover's snack food companies were in a perfect position to capitalize not just on the low cost of rural labor, but on the fact that workers outside of city centers were less likely to unionize, Weaver explains.
+Snyder's midcentury modernization was well-timed, closely mirroring a major local transportation innovation: the Pennsylvania Turnpike.
+Until the turnpike was built, says Weaver, "almost every small town in Pennsylvania had its pretzel baker."
+But once it was completed, shipping food products to metro areas like Baltimore, Philadelphia and Pittsburgh became more efficient.
+Hanover's snack food companies were in a perfect position to capitalize not just on the low cost of rural labor but on the fact that workers outside city centers were less likely to unionize, Weaver explains.

-While American manufacturing went into decline by the late 20th century, innovative strategies and a deep understanding of their loyal Mid-Atlantic consumers, which remain the primary consumers of most Hanover snack foods, have kept these companies not just afloat, but thriving.
+While American manufacturing went into decline by the late 20th century, innovative strategies and a deep understanding of their loyal Mid-Atlantic consumers, who remain the primary consumers of most Hanover snack foods, have kept these companies not just afloat, but thriving.
 Even Snyder's, which sells its pretzels all over the world, is largely driven by insight into the needs of its consumers, according to Chris Foley, chief marketing officer of Campbell Foods.

 "The expansion of the snack food industries coincided with the decline of some of the other manufacturing centers during the latter part of the 20th century," Muhlhausen says.
 "The fortunate effect for Hanover was continued and increased employment for its industrious workforce."